imAIgene-Dream3D/BEHAV3D/chatbot/README.md

   not a plausible guess.
 - Exact values come from live data, explicit user input, or a labelled deterministic calculation.
-- Historical values are named examples and do not trigger actions.
+- Biological names and unrelated historical values do not trigger answers or actions.
 - The model does not claim a configured step ran without a corresponding result.
 - Visible text uses UI labels rather than variable, control, or tool names.
 - Same-value and already-open actions do not loop.